dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 # Implementation

-The first proof of concept (PoC) of the logical architecture for IaaS-based relocation has been implemented using the Python programming language.
+The first proof-of-concept (PoC) of the logical architecture for IaaS-based relocation has been implemented using the Python programming language.
 Each of the components are standalone processes which communicate with each other using asynchronous messaging (See Figure 2).
 The prototype uses the Advanced Message Queuing Protocol (AMQP).

 ![Implemented Architecture][]

 [Implemented Architecture]: img/fc-impl-1.png "Architectural Overview" width=220px

 The CloudConduit has capabilities to process requests for relocating service instances.
 When such a relocation is triggered it inspects the service instances for sub-components (sub-services) and their dependencies.
 This is done through the RESTful Cloud APIs supported by both cloud providers, OpenStack[^openstack] as source and SmartOS[^smartos] as destination, in this case.
 Based on the inspection it creates a set of tasks which need to be executed.
 Currently, the tasks are executed in sequential order.
-Later on the scheduling of these tasks may become more complex.
+Later on the scheduling of these tasks may become more elaborate where parallelisation of tasks is appropriate.

 The Broker now has the information to instantiate the appropriate Migrators that make up the Viaduct.
 The Migrators take care of the actual relocation and topology change of the service instance.